selvaje/SE_docs/source/COURSESAROUNDTHEWORLD/course_geocomp_geoanlysis_04_2025.md

 * Perform a data download operation using wget or curl.
 * Unzip/untar files.
 * Get familiar with apt update && apt upgrade && apt install to maintain your OSGeoLIve Linux Virtual Machine and install new  software.

+## Catch-up session 1: Wednesday, 2 April 2025

+This session is dedicate to the students that encounter problems for the OSGeoLive 16.0 Virtual Machine installation.

+* [Installation and introduction](http://spatial-ecology.net/docs/build/html/VIRTUALMACHINE/Setting_OSGeoLive_for_Spatial_Ecology_course.html)  to the [OSGeoLIve Linux Virtual Machine](http://live.osgeo.org/en/index.html) (Hands-on tutorial)

+Be sure that following OSGeoLive 16.0 Virtual Machine features are present:

+* The OSGeoLive 16.0 Virtual Machine internet connection is working fine - open a browser and search for something.
+* The OSGeoLive 16.0 Virtual Machine screen is wide and you can expand and switch back to your native OS without issues.
+* The shared folder has been correctly installed.
+Check if the /media/sf_LVM_shared is visible.
+* The /home/user/SE_data/ has been download and that the /media/sf_LVM_shared/my_SE_data is visible and you can see the sub-folder.
+* The OSGeoLive 16.0 Virtual Machine Keyboard Layout has been set in accordance to your keyboard, and that the letter that you type correspond in what you see.

+If one or more of these features are not working properly show up in the Catch-up session.

+## Lecture 2: Thursday, 2 April 2025.
+### Jump start into LINUX Bash programming (Giuseppe Amatulli)

+Recorded lecture can be found [here](https://youtu.be/7zb_YNHBtq0).

+Transcript summary lecture can found [here](http://spatial-ecology.net/docs/source/COURSESAROUNDTHEWORLD/course_geocomp_11-12_2024_resume/lect02_GDALyGRASS_21112024.pdf).

 ## Lecture 3: Tuesday, 26th of November, 2024.